electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

   </a>
 </figure>

-Instead, Electric is designed for you to implement writes yourself, using whichever pattern you prefer.
-There's a comprehensive [Writes guide](/docs/guides/writes) and [write-patterns example](https://github.com/electric-sql/electric/tree/main/examples/write-patterns) that walks through a range of approaches for this that all use your existing API.
+Instead, Electric is designed for you to implement writes yourself.
+There's a comprehensive [Writes guide](/docs/guides/writes) and [write-patterns example](https://github.com/electric-sql/electric/tree/main/examples/write-patterns) that walks through a range of approaches for this that integrate with your existing API.

 You can also see a number of the examples that use an API for writes, including the [linearlite](https://github.com/electric-sql/electric/tree/main/examples/linearlite), [phoenix-liveview](https://github.com/electric-sql/electric/tree/main/examples/phoenix-liveview) and [tanstack](https://github.com/electric-sql/electric/tree/main/examples/tanstack-example) examples.

 #### API server

 To highlight a couple of the key patterns, let's look at the shared API server for the write-patterns example.
-It is a standard Node / Express app exposes the write methods of a REST API for a table of todos:
+It is an [Express](https://expressjs.com) app that exposes the write methods of a REST API for a table of `todos`:

 - `POST {todo} /todos` to create a todo
 - `PUT {partial-todo} /todos/:id` to update